hazelcast/hazelcast/site/docs/enterprise/lossless-restart.md

           enabled: true
 ```

-Alternatively, you can shutdown the cluster using the Jet Management
+Alternatively, you can shutdown the cluster using the Hazelcast
-Center:
+Management Center:

 ![Cluster Shutdown using Management Center](assets/management-center-shutdown.png)